 As a bug out shelter, it seems like the less elaborate you can build one of these, the better.
 Less elaborate means fewer moving parts, fewer things that can fail and go wrong.

 Or you can always opt to just buy the plain ol box, and build the rest on your own.
 Either way you toss the dice though, they make a great survival solution.

 If you want your ISBU with some of the finer amenities, you may be best off going with a pre-built solution.
-Companies like Global Portable Buildings offer ISBUs with varying degrees of bells and whistles.
+Companies like Global Portable Buildings offer ISBUs varying degrees of bells and whistles.
 But in exchange for the amenities and the “one stop shopness” of it, you can expect a healthy price tag.

 Upon my inquiry, Global Portable Buildings gave me quotes of 17k and 24k respectively for 20′ and 40′ shipping container homes containing:

 - wall receptacles

 - phone hookup

 - two inches of rigid insulated finished walls/ceiling

 - vinyl floor covering

 - and more…